jonathanlocke/jonathanlocke.github.io/published/components-and-settings.md

     require(PinotSettings.class).connection()

-Finally, the *Application* and *Server* classes in the *kivakit-application* module extend *BaseComponent*, which means that all applications have convenient ways to perform messaging operations, and look up objects and settings.
+Finally, the *Application* and *Server* classes in the *kivakit-application* module extend *BaseComponent*, which means that all applications are components and have convenient ways to perform messaging operations, and look up objects and settings.
 In fact, in our *Application*, we can register our settings like this:

     public MyPinotApplication extends Application
     {